ssloy/triador/README.md

  R1  R2  R3  R4  R5  R6  R7  R8  R9 R10 R11 R12 R13  C   PC
   3   0   0  -6   3 -13   1   3   6   5  13  -2 -13  0  -335
 ```
 Note that R4+27 * R5 = 75, and we asked for the computer to compute 331-256.
+Do I have to explain how this code works?
+If you've figured out the previous two, I don't think it's necessary.
+We add the two upper half words, then we add the lower half words.
+If there is an overflow when summing up the lower halves, we increment/decrement the first sum.
+If you have troubles understanding this text, simply check the equivalent C++ code :)

+There is one subtlety in this code: since I want to add three-trit numbers twice, I mimic a function call.
+However, Triador does not have a stack, and it knows nothing about subroutines and return addresses.
+No problem, I control the return address from this ersatz-subroutine via register R7.

 ## Greatest common divisor
 Of course, our example set would not be complete without [Euclid's algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
 [This program](https://github.com/ssloy/triador/blob/master/prog/gcd.txt) computes the greatest common divisor between R2 and R3,